Farm Tours

 Although male alpacas reach reproductive age at about 18 months, they should not be allowed to mate until at least 2½ years of age.
 Earlier matings may result in damage to the penis if the prepuce has not detached from the tip, a process that is not complete in 100% of males until 3 years old [24].
 Damage caused by premature matings may then result in associating mating with pain and prevent a successful stud career.
 Moreover, the testes do not physically mature until 3 years of age and a correlation has been shown between testicular length and the onset of sperm production [72].

-Camelid species do not have a breeding season but are induced ovulators.
 Previously, it was believed that the act of mating resulted in the dam ovulating and although this may contribute, it is now known that a stimulating protein factor (known from unrelated studies as β-nerve growth factor) is deposited with the sperm directly into the uterus [3].
 As a result, ovulation occurs within 48 hours and the egg is then fertilised.
-As a result of ovulation, a functional corpus luteum is present 2-3 days later.
+As a result of ovulation, a functional corpus luteum forms 2-3 days later.
 The fertilized egg may be found in the uterus seven days after mating and this implants at around 30 days.
 The functional corpus luteum is responsible for the production of progesterone and after about one week post-mating, the increased levels of this hormone start to cause changes in the alpaca's behaviour.
-There is a clear relationship between progesterone and being receptive to males - those females with elevated levels are unreceptive to the advances of a male.
+There is a clear relationship between progesterone level and being receptive to males - those females with elevated levels are unreceptive to the advances of a male.
 Although ovulation occurs equally between left and right ovaries, pregnancies are invariably carried in the left horn of the uterus.
 An embryo created in the right horn must therefore migrate to the left - the mechanism for this is unclear.

 On introduction of a male, a receptive female will kush (sit) for the male to mount her which he does whilst making a distinctive orgeling sound, believed to be another contributing factor to the induction of ovulation.
 It is noteworthy that females can be induced to ovulate by sitting next to an enclosure where mating is happening.
 Some females will not initially be receptive to the male who may bite at the back legs or rise up and put his weight on the hind-quarters to make the female cush.
 Other females will be totally unreceptive to the male's advances and do everything she can to avoid mating.
 The reason for this could include that the female simply does not like the male or perhaps already has a high progesterone level for whichever reason.
 Later attempts to mate this alpaca pair may be successful but it must be remembered that the females are instinctively selective.